 Another platform exists in the Global Anti-IS Coalition with the Communications Working Group.
 The governments that have joined forces there want to use Internet companies to „reduce the visibility of the propaganda of the so-called Islamic state“.
 The „Aqaba Process“ launched by the Kingdom of Jordan in February pursues a similar goal.
 The European Union is also involved.

-Image: The United Nations is also dealing with „terrorist online content“ (Tech Against Terrorism).
+Image: The United Nations is also dealing with „terrorist online content“ (all rights reserved Tech Against Terrorism).